joerg-walter-de/dokumente/satzung_en.md

 #### § 10 RESPONSIBILITIES OF THE GENERAL MEETING
 The general meeting:
-* elects and controls the executive commitee.
+* elects and controls the executive committee.
 * elects one or more independant auditors from the ranks of the ordinary members.
-* audits and approves the annual financial statement of the executive commitee and issues the discharge of the executive commitee.
+* audits and approves the annual financial statement of the executive committee and issues the discharge of the executive committee.
 * decides in all cases where no other organ is defined as responsible.
 * makes majority decisions with half of the attending members.
 * is minuted in writing.